-- 5. As can be seen from the table on the previous page, the total State additional contribution rate increase is 0.36% of payroll from FYE24 to FYE25.
-This increase is based on: - an expected increase of 1.72% of payroll for the direct rate smoothing technique of phasing in contribution requirements due to the 2021 assumption changes, - a net decrease of 0.95% of payroll due to the lump sum contribution of \$479.2 million made by the State to pay off the liability for ad hoc increases and sick leave allowances granted after 1981, and - a decrease of 0.41% of payroll due to the overall experience of the System for the fiscal year ending June 30, 2022. - 6.
+- 5. As can be seen from the table on the previous page, the total State additional contribution rate increase is 3.64% of payroll from FYE25 to FYE26.
+This increase is based on: - an expected increase of 1.72% of payroll for the direct rate smoothing technique of phasing in contribution requirements due to the 2021 assumption changes, - an increase of 1.92% of payroll due to the overall experience of the system for the fiscal year ending June 30, 2023. - 6.
 Effective September 21, 2020, the amount to be provided by the State shall not be less than the prior year's dollar amount until the plan (TRS 1 through TRS 3) reaches a funded ratio of 100%.
 Any further benefit improvements or return to work changes must be accompanied by the entire additional contributions necessary to support the benefits.